ellisztamas/evolvienna/index.md

 ## Poster session

-The data below are just random examples from [figshare](https://figshare.com).
+The two posters below are just __examples__ from [figshare](https://figshare.com) to show how actual poster will be presented once submitted to us.
 Those presentations will __not__ take place.

-The Zoom rooms show below will only be active on October 27<sup>th</sup> between __14:45 and 15:25__ (CEST).
+The Zoom rooms shown below will only be active on October 27<sup>th</sup> between __14:45 and 15:25__ (CEST).

 > The required password for all rooms will be sent out via email to all registrants.

 ---

-#### Poster 01: Computational design of a biosensor (Islam A., Loughborouh University)
-Zoom _Meeting ID_: 111 1111 1111

-This is the abstract.

-<iframe src="https://widgets.figshare.com/articles/9757571/embed?show_title=1" width="100%" height="250px" allowfullscreen="true" frameborder="0"></iframe>

----

-#### Poster 02: Encapsulating viruses (bacteriophages) to treat life-threatening bacterial infection of the colon (Vinner G. K., University of Leicester)
-Zoom _Meeting ID_: 111 1111 1111

-This is the abstract.

-<iframe src="https://widgets.figshare.com/articles/9245615/embed?show_title=1" width="100%" height="250px" allowfullscreen="true" frameborder="0"></iframe>

----

-#### Poster 03: Shipilina's title (Shipilina D., IST Austria)
+#### Poster 01 (example): _Kamera lens_ thrives in metallic enclosing
+Authors: __Jane Smith__<sup>1</sup>, Max Mustermann<sup>2</sup>
-Zoom _Meeting ID_: 111 1111 1111
+Affiliations: <sup>1</sup> Imaginary Institute, <sup>2</sup> Imaginary University Zoom _Meeting ID_: TBA

 We studied the lifecycle of _Kamera lens_ and found out that its components derive from recycled conspecifics.
-Ultimately, we show that the organism's metabolic rate increases 10-fold when being incased in a metallic superstructure.
+We show that the organism's metabolic rate increases 10-fold when being incased in a metallic superstructure.
+Our insights hint towards a life cycle change from inhabiting plastic towards metallic superstructures during recent evolution.
+Ultimately, we show this based on recent genetic changes.

-<iframe src="https://widgets.figshare.com/articles/9757571/embed?show_title=1" width="100%" height="250px" allowfullscreen="true" frameborder="0"></iframe>

-#### Poster 04: Footprints of polygenic adaptation of a quantitative trait under stabilizing selection (Wölfl B., University of Vienna)
+> This author decided not to share her poster.

+#### Poster 02 (example): On the recent evolution of _Spongiforma squarepantsi_
+Authors: __Joe Smith__<sup>1</sup>
+Affiliations: <sup>1</sup> Imaginary Institute
-Zoom _Meeting ID_: 111 1111 1111
+Zoom _Meeting ID_: TBA

 We studied _Spongiforma squarepantsii_ in its natural habitat _Ananas comosus_.
 Our findings show that a specific plankton species is in a parasitic relationship with _S. squarepantsii_ which is supressed upon symbiosis with _Fromia monilis_.
+Our findings are supported by genetic evidence.

 <iframe src="https://widgets.figshare.com/articles/9641909/embed?show_title=true" width="100%" height="250px" allowfullscreen="true" frameborder="0"></iframe>

+---

+## Tutorials

 ---